ropensci/tidyqpcr/README.md

 * metadata handling compatible with RDML format
 * files for automatic plate loading with [Opentrons](https://opentrons.com/) and [Labcyte Echo](https://www.labcyte.com/products/liquid-handling/echo-liquid-handlers) liquid handlers.

-# Comparison to available packages
+# Comparison of qPCR R packages with respect to the MIQE guidelines

-Table of package compliance with the essential information required for publication of qPCR results as outlined by the MIQE guidelines.
-Only the guidelines relating to qPCR validation and data analysis are included.
+Table of package features corresponding to the essential information on qPCR validation and data analysis, that are outlined by the MIQE guidelines for publication of qPCR results.

 | MIQE Guidelines | tidyqpcr | HTqPCR | NormqPCR | qpcR | pcr |
 --- | --- | --- | --- | --- | ---